keycloak/keycloak/examples/fuse/README.md

 ==================

 Currently Keycloak supports securing your web applications running inside [JBoss Fuse](http://www.jboss.org/products/fuse/overview/) or [Apache Karaf](http://karaf.apache.org/).
-It leverages Jetty8 adapter as both JBoss Fuse 6.1 and Apache Karaf 3 are bundled with [Jetty8](http://eclipse.org/jetty/) server under the covers and Jetty is used for running various kinds of web applications.
+It leverages Jetty8 adapter as both JBoss Fuse 6 and Apache Karaf 3 are bundled with [Jetty8](http://eclipse.org/jetty/) server under the covers and Jetty is used for running various kinds of web applications.

 The Fuse example is slightly modified version of Keycloak base demo applications.
 The main difference among base demo is that for Fuse demo are applications running on separate Fuse/Karaf server.
-Keycloak server is supposed to run separately on Wildfly 8 or JBoss EAP 6.3.
+Keycloak server is supposed to run separately on Wildfly.

 What is supported for Fuse/Karaf is:
 * Security for classic WAR applications deployed on Fuse/Karaf with [pax-war extender](https://ops4j1.jira.com/wiki/display/ops4j/Pax+Web+Extender+-+War).